The Joys Of Off-Piste Skiing In Morzine

 You can also find more solitude, escaping the traffic of the pistes and experiencing the more wild areas of the mountain.
 As if stepping back in time, see the mountains as they were sculpted by nature.

 The backcountry comes with a set of very serious hazards which must be acknowledged and planned for.
 Cue the fascinating arts of mountain safety and avalanche awareness.
 Learning about terrain shapes, gradients and aspects, snow pack, the effects of wind and temperature, forecasting, avalanche types, safety equipment and emergency procedures is an enjoyable challenge which must be undertaken to explore off-piste and backcountry environments.

 Then there are the joys of Ski Touring and Split boarding.
 By attaching climbing skins, we can use our skis and snowboards to walk uphill in the snow, allowing us to explore mountains wherever we like.
 Either tour up to a peak from the top of a lift and access premium snow or explore a completely different mountain or valley, away from the ski area.

 Join Us On One Of Our Courses

-For More information on the course and to book a place, click here
+For information on our off-piste courses and to book a place, click here.

 Outside of these courses we also run private lessons for off-piste skiing and snowboarding, mountain safety and avalanche awareness training, introduction to ski touring sessions and backcountry guiding.